zhuowei/commercialization-public/manufacture/desktop/winpe-boot-in-uefi-or-legacy-bios-mode.md

 For many operations, such as applying Windows images using Diskpart and DISM, the firmware mode might not make a difference.

+For more in-depth details on booting to UEFI or BIOS mode, see [Boot to UEFI mode or legacy BIOS mode](boot-to-uefi-mode-or-legacy-bios-mode.md).

 **Boot to UEFI mode**

 -   When booting the PC, you may need to manually select the UEFI boot files: \\EFI\\BOOT\\BOOTX64.EFI.